ami-iit/idynfor/doc/theory_background.md

 Sources and derivation for the equations:
 * `MIXED_REPRESENTATION` Eq.
 35 in https://research.tue.nl/en/publications/multibody-dynamics-notation-version-2
 * `INERTIAL_FIXED_REPRESENTATION` Eq.
-23 in https://research.tue.nl/en/publications/multibody-dynamics-notation-ve that instead uses angular/linear.rsion-2
+23 in https://research.tue.nl/en/publications/multibody-dynamics-notation-version-2
 * `BODY_FIXED_REPRESENTATION` Eq.
 18 in https://research.tue.nl/en/publications/multibody-dynamics-notation-version-2

 Related Pinocchio issues:
 * https://github.com/stack-of-tasks/pinocchio/issues/1624
 * https://github.com/stack-of-tasks/pinocchio/issues/1336

-Both iDynTree and pinocchio offer support for all the three velocity representation, even if in different ways. iDynTree defaults to the `MIXED_REPRESENTATION`/`LOCAL_WORLD_ALIGNED`, while pinocchio to `BODY_FIXED_REPRESENTATION`/`LOCAL`.
+Both iDynTree and pinocchio offer support for all the three velocity representations, even if in different ways. iDynTree defaults to the `MIXED_REPRESENTATION`/`LOCAL_WORLD_ALIGNED`, while pinocchio to `BODY_FIXED_REPRESENTATION`/`LOCAL`.
 Both iDynTree and pinocchio use the linear/angular velocity for serialization of 6D velocity, differently from Featherstone book "Rigid Body Dynamics Algorithms" that instead uses angular/linear.
 Both iDynTree and pinocchio support changing the quantity representation used for getting frame velocity or jacobians, but the main different is that